 Doyle Sails has a worldwide service and loft network, therefore, should any warranty issues arise, Doyle Sails will arrange with the Buyer for the sails to be moved to the nearest facility to be repaired or replaced in an efficient manner if these terms and conditions are met satisfactorily and in accordance to the warranty terms set by the category of your sails.

 Doyle Sails does not provide a full warranty for Nylon Sails due to the material variation.
 Any nylon sail failure that occurs which is not due to improper use or neglect will be covered under this warranty for a period of one year from the date of delivery.
-All nylon failures will be assessed individually by a Doyle Sails representative to determine the cause of the damage.
+All nylon failures will be assessed individually by a Doyle Sails representative to determine the cause of the damage and where liability lies.